 List B Applications

-Since November 2019, there is an arrangement whereby the Notification of Advice on simpler and uncontentious faculty applications may be issued by the DAC Secretary after consultation with the relevant Archdeacon and DAC members or advisers but without it going to the full Committee.
-This will speed up the process by up to several weeks in those cases, as applicants will not need to wait for a DAC meeting.
+In our diocese, some simpler and uncontentious faculty applications may be dealt with in a streamlined way.
+The DAC's formal advice can be issued by the DAC Secretary after consultation with the relevant Archdeacon and DAC members or advisers but without it going to the full Committee.
+This can speed up the process by up to several weeks in those cases, as applicants will not need to wait for a DAC meeting.